 - Landfilled (10 percent).
 The proportion of waste sent to landfill increased from 7 percent in 2009 to 10 percent in 2010.
 Six sites globally reported achieving zero-landfill status, including Lilly’s U.S. distribution centers in Fresno, California; Enfield, Connecticut; and Plainfield, Indiana; our research and development center in Surrey, United Kingdom; and manufacturing sites in Suzhou, China, and Giessen, Germany.

-See case studies of waste reduction and recycling in our 2010 Corporate Responsibility Report.
+See case studies of waste reduction and recycling in our 2012/2013 Corporate Responsibility Report .

 Other Air Emissions

-Lilly recognizes that biodiversity is an increasingly important sustainability issue.
-Lilly has a long history of working collaboratively to protect habitat and minimize the impact of our operations on ecosystems.
-We pursue a decentralized approach, recognizing the variation in biodiversity challenges and opportunities based on location, and engage in conservation projects and habitat enhancements at many sites worldwide.
+Lilly has a long history of working collaboratively to protect habitat and reduce the impact of our operations on ecosystems.
+We pursue a decentralized approach, recognizing that biodiversity challenges and opportunities vary based on location, and we engage in conservation projects and habitat enhancements at many sites worldwide.
 We also support conservation efforts in the communities where our facilities are located.
+Examples include the following:

-Our facility in Guayama, Puerto Rico, includes about 10 acres within its grounds as an "Ecological Habitat Conservation" area, to help preserve and restore the vibrant plant life from this country.
+Guayama, Puerto Rico: Our facility maintains about 10 acres within its grounds as an ecological habitat conservation area to help preserve and restore the vibrant plant life found in this location.
+The space is divided into three areas that focus on education, reforestation, and preservation.

 Walking paths in the education area of the site.